CHerSun/NoSleep/readme.md

 NoSleep utility prevents Windows OS from going into ScreenSaver / Sleep / ScreenLock modes.
 It's meant for those cases where user cannot change settings due to corporate-enforced policy.

 ## Usage
-Just run and forget.
+Download **NoSleep.exe** from **"Compiled binary"** folder.
+Then just run and forget.
 It will sit in tray and work.
 If you wish to close the program - right-click tray icon and select "Close".

 ## Requirements
 .NET 4.0 client profile